Ways to Donate

 Under certain circumstances, RUH Foundation will accept Electronic Funds Transfer (EFT) for donations.
 In addition, eTransfers are a convenient and easy way to make a donation to support health-care priorities at Royal University Hospital.
 Please contact Jocelyn Zurakowski, Chief Financial Officer, by email or call 306.655.6405 for more information on EFTs and eTransfers.

-The shop offers unique gifts, jewelry, cards, flowers, toiletries, newspapers, toys, confectionery items, lottery tickets, and baby products.
+The shop offers unique gifts, jewelry, cards, flowers, toiletries, newspapers, toys, confectionery items, and lottery tickets.

-Whether you need an essential item while in the hospital, a pick-me-up for a friend, gift for a newborn baby, or something special for yourself, you will be sure to find what you’re looking for at the RUH Gift Shop.
+Whether you need an essential item while in the hospital, a pick-me-up for a friend, or something special for yourself, you will be sure to find what you’re looking for at the RUH Gift Shop.

 For more information or to volunteer at the RUH Gift Shop, contact the RUH Gift Shop at 306.655.1042 or 306.655.2623 (manager) or by email.